schmittjoaopedro/schmittjoaopedro.github.io/_posts/2022-10-11-ai-solution-on-aws-serverless.md

 ### Address Service

-The `AddressService` was designed to find geographical coordinates for a given search string.
+The `AddressService` intends to find geographical coordinates for a given search string.
+The geographical coordinates are required by the `OptimizerService` to calculate the distance matrix.
-When an user is editing a route (Logical Design section, Step 2) every address searched calls the `AddressService` to obtain a list of possible locations and their coordinates.
+This service shows up when an user is editing a route (Logical Design section, Step 2).
+For every address typed in the address input field, the front-end calls the `AddressService` to obtain a list of possible locations and their coordinates.
 The image below presents an example of this use-case for the query "new york".

 ![Address search](/assets/imgs/search-address-front-end.png)

-Behind the scenes `AddressService` calls OpenStreetMap API to obtain location data.
+Behind the scenes `AddressService` calls the OpenStreetMap API to obtain location data.
-There are many other external providers of such services, like Google Maps,  besides OpenStreetMaps.
+There are many other external providers of such services, like Google Maps.
 However, the advantage of OpenStreetMaps is that it's free.

 In essence the `AddressService` works as an anti-corruption layer between the front-end and the external provider.